 Share With Others

-Two young Falcons, Moxie and Jamie, have started their first family in 2013.
-The two first got together in 2012, but the IDNR tells us that Moxie was too young to lay eggs that year.
-We're enjoying a great year in 2013.
+Moxie and Jamie hatched their first set of four chicks in 2013.
+The pair first got together in 2012, but the IDNR tells us that Moxie was too young to lay eggs that year.
+We're looking forward to another great year in 2014.

 About Peregrine Falcons